Context

 custom definition

-both shared and custom
+both default and custom

 definition

-both shared and custom
+both default and custom

 custom